 Documents Needed for the Mortgage Pre-approval Process

 Reader Question: "I plan to apply for a home loan to buy a house later this year.
 I was told I should get pre-approved first.
-What kind of mortgage documents are needed for the pre-approval process?
-I want to get a head start on rounding these things up."
+What kind of mortgage documents are needed for the pre-approval process, and for underwriting?
+I wanted to get a head start on rounding these things up."

-Here are the most common items requested when getting pre-approved:
+Here are some of the most commonly requested items:

-- Social security number for anyone who is on the mortgage loan.
+- Social security number for all borrowers who are listed on the mortgage loan.
 This information can be verified through a Social Security card, tax documents, or anything else that shows the SSN.
-The lender needs this to verify your identity, and also to pull your credit.
+The lender needs this to verify your identity, to request tax returns from the IRS, and also to pull your credit reports.

 - Proof of employment.
 Your mortgage lender will probably request a list of employers for the last two years (at a minimum).
 This document will also include each employer's name, mailing address and phone number.
 They want to verify your employment, because it relates to your ability to repay the loan.

 - Proof of income.
-These mortgage documents are used to validate your income.
-It can come in several forms.
-This will be your two most recent pay stubs, or the electronic equivalent, that shows your year-to-date earnings.
+These mortgage documents are needed to validate your income for pre-approval and underwriting.
+It might come in several forms.
+Usually, it's your two most recent pay stubs, or the electronic equivalent, that show your year-to-date earnings.
 It's your average annual income the lender wants to know about.
-The lender will also use tax records to verify your earnings (see next item).
+The lender might also use tax records to verify your earnings (see next item).

 - Place of Residence.
 This one is self-explanatory.
-The lender wants to know where you've lived for the last couple of years, and maybe longer.
+For pre-approval and underwriting purposes, the lender wants to know where you've lived for the last couple of years (and maybe longer).

 - Bank account information.
 When you apply for mortgage pre-approval, the lender will want to know how much money you have in the bank.
 They need to ensure you have sufficient funds for your closing costs, down payment, and cash reserves (if applicable).
 So they will probably ask you for account statements and balances for any checking, savings, or money market accounts.
 This is another standard mortgage document for pre-approval.
-All lenders require this.
+Nearly every lender will require this.

 - Credit information.
-Do you have other outstanding loans that you're currently repaying (car loans, student loans, etc.)?
+Do you have other outstanding loans that you're currently repaying (e.g., car loans, student loans, etc.)?
 If so, the lender may ask for documents related to those accounts.
-They need this information to measure your debt-to-income ratio.
+They need this information to measure your debt-to-income ratio, among other things.

 - Purchase agreement.
-Also referred to as the real estate contract.
-Once you have a signed contract with the seller, you'll need to give a copy to the lender.
+(Also referred to as the real estate contract.)
+Once you have a signed contract with the seller, you'll need to give a copy of it to the lender.
 You won't have this mortgage document during the pre-approval process (the "pre" parts means you haven't found a house yet).
-But you'll need to provide it for the final approval, after you've made an offer on a house.
+But you'll need to provide it for underwriting and final approval, after you've made an offer on a house.
 This document shows the lender how much you've agreed to pay for the house.
 Later, they will have the property appraised to make sure it's worth the amount you've agreed to pay.

 - Gift letters.
-Are your family members going to help you with your down payment?
-If so, you need to provide a gift letter along with your other mortgage documents.
-They need to make sure the money is truly a gift, and that your relatives don't expect any form repayment.
+Are your family members going to provide funds to help you cover your down payment expense?
+If so, you'll need to provide a gift letter along with your other mortgage documents.
+The lender needs to verify that the money is truly a gift, and that your relatives don't expect any form of repayment.